Today’s your chance to master a comma rule that you’ll use again and again. (It’s easy!) Picture this situation:

 When we’re finished, I’ll text you.

 This handy rule covers most of the commas you’ll use in your lifetime – honest!
-And, as an added bonus, it will keep you from writing fragments, comma splices, and run-on sentences.

 The time you spend studying, thinking about, and practicing this rule will pay off more dividends than almost anything you can do for your writing.
 That would be time well spent, wouldn’t it?